 Increasing access to and use of ICTs, including broadband and mobile services through continued and increasing practical implementation measures, should be the primary focus for WSIS for the next 10 years.

-Renewing attention to deepen and strengthen the actions taken in implementing the Action Lines (with lessons learned over the past ten years).
+Renewing attention to deepening and strengthening the actions taken in implementing the Action Lines (with an evaluation of the lessons learned over the past ten years so that others may benefit from the experience).

 Redefining the WSIS Action lines, in order to address the challenges we face today.

-Emphasizing on the creation of WSIS/ICT National Strategies and Policies.
+Emphasis on the creation of WSIS/ICT National Strategies and Policies.

 Cooperating at the National, Regional and Global level is essential.

-Creating global guidelines or principles for online code of ethics is a key requirement
+Creating global guidelines or principles for online code of ethics is a key requirement NOTE IS THIS MEANT TO COVER THE BEHAVIOUR OF USERS?
+OR THE CREATORS AND PROVIDERS OF ONLINE SERVICES?

 Setting adapted laws and frameworks that converge with the basic principles of inclusive information society.